calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 - the **stability of the initial content** of the `RfTechnology` and `CardType` enumerations (§7.2), in particular the representation of ISO 14443-4 by a single `ISO_14443_4` value;
 - the **complete removal** of `ConfigurableCardReader` without a deprecation phase (§7.3);
 - the Calypso **duration bound resolution rule**: priority of CSN-based over FCI-based settings, `Long.MAX_VALUE` as the deferral value, portable subset of regular expressions (§3.3);
-- the **enforcement of the Calypso duration bounds** (§3.1, §3.3): the specification defines what is measured (the relevant command exchange alone) but not the behaviour on overrun; cancelling the session is only a possibility offered by the Card API (MAY).
-The TC is invited to decide whether this behaviour should be made normative in the Calypso Card API;
+- the **enforcement of the Calypso duration bounds** (§3.1, §3.3): both what is measured (the relevant command exchange alone) and the consequence of an overrun (automatic cancellation of an open session, error propagation outside a session) are now specified;
 - the **three-level gradation** of transaction managers (§2.2);
 - the **replacement of overloads** by unique operation names (§11.2), which changes many operation names for Java integrators;
 - the **replacement of "builder" interfaces** by data classes (§11.2, §12), whose Java implementation remains to be defined;